ACCESS-NRI/access-hive.org.au/docs/models/model_components/bgc_land.md

 ### How is CASA-CNP used?

-In the ACCESS-ESM1.5 model, CASA-CNP is enabled within CABLE for simulation of the carbon-cycle.
+In the ACCESS-ESM1.5 model, CASA-CNP is enabled within CABLE for the simulation of the carbon cycle.

 [casa-web]: https://carbonwaterobservatory.csiro.au/casa.html
 [cable-wiki]: https://trac.nci.org.au/trac/cable/wiki